Sanju9532/DataSpark/README.md

 The insights derived from the analysis are presented using data visualization tools like Power BI .
 These tools help create interactive dashboards and reports that make it easy for stakeholders to understand complex data and make informed decisions.

 Skills Gained: Through this project, participants will enhance their skills in data cleaning and preprocessing, exploratory data analysis, Python programming  and data visualization using tools like Power BI.

-Domain Focus: The project specifically targets the retail analytics sector of the electronics industry, which is characterized by rapid technological advancements and changing consumer behaviors.
-By leveraging data analytics, businesses can better understand their market, optimize inventory, and tailor marketing strategies to meet customer needs.